checkout process

 • A thank you message mentioning the customer’s name.

-• Order number, order details, customers contact information, payment information, and shipping methods.
+• Order number, order details, customer contact information, payment information, and shipping methods.

-• When to expect their shipment or any follow-up action required from their end, and more.
+• When should they expect their shipment, what follow-up action is required from their end, and more.

 thank you page content area